zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 The simplest way is to assume that the material responds to weak electromagnetic fields in an approximately linear manner[^6].
 In this case, we may express \\(\bm{D}\\) and \\(\bm{H}\\) as [bilinear](https://en.wikipedia.org/wiki/Bilinear_map) functions of \\(\bm{E}\\) and \\(\bm{B}\\) \[[11](#references) (ch.
 3.2)\]:

-[^6]: This assumes that omitting the quadratic (and higher order) terms in the Taylor series expansion results in a negligible error.
+[^6]: In general, the values of the coefficients depend on the intensity of the field.
+We make an assumption that omitting the higher order terms in the corresponding Taylor series expansion results in a negligible error.

 $$ \tag{5.1}
 	\begin{bmatrix}